jyscao/jyscao.github.io/content/posts/06_gossip.md

 ## Final Words

 When working with decentralized networks, gossip as a family of protocols can certainly be a valuable tool to achieve certain desired behaviors.
-One example of a real-world production-ready software that uses gossip is [Tribler](https://www.tribler.org/), a decentralized anonymous P2P BitTorrent client.
-Gossip is at the core of how Tribler users discover available and high-quality "channels", which are collections of shareable content along with their metadata.
+Here are a couple real-world production-ready examples:

+* [Serf](https://www.serf.io/), the service orchestration and management tool from HashiCorp, which uses an efficient and lightweight gossip protocol [to broadcast messages to the cluster](https://www.serf.io/docs/internals/gossip.html)

+* [Tribler](https://www.tribler.org/), a decentralized anonymous P2P
+BitTorrent client, which uses gossip to enable Tribler users [to discover available and high-quality "channels"](https://github.com/Tribler/tribler/blob/main/doc/metadata_store/channels_architecture.rst)
+(collections of shareable content along with their metadata)

 Although my toy example is far from being production-ready for any practical utilities, I do hope the walkthrough provided an adequate high-level